Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Background

 \subsection{Point vs. Set Metrics}

-Certain metrics, such as statistical distance metrics, measure the properties of a set while other metrics measure the properties of an individual point (though point metrics can also be aggregated over a set of points to describe the set).
-This distinction is particularly significant in design problems where designers may desire to select a single `finalist' or an elite group of `finalists' from a set of designs generated by a DGM.
-Only a subset of the metrics presented will be valuable in evaluating and contrasting individual designs.
-Hence, we classify the metrics as point metrics or set metrics in Table~\ref{tab:overview}.
+Certain metrics, such as statistical distance metrics, measure the properties of a set while other metrics measure the properties of an individual point (Tab.~\ref{tab:overview}, col. 4).
+Though point metrics can also be aggregated to describe the set, set metrics cannot evaluate a single point.
+In design problems where designers need to select one or many `finalists' from a set of designs generated by a DGM, they must do so with point metrics.